A-SeRaG/Final-Project/README.md

-# E-Commerce Clothing Database
+# Fashop: E-Commerce Clothing Website

 ## Project Overview
-This project is a relational database designed to support an e-commerce platform specializing in clothing.
-It allows users to browse products, add items to a shopping cart, and place orders, while administrators can manage the product inventory.
-The database is structured to handle the core functionalities of an e-commerce system, ensuring efficiency, scalability, and security.
+Fashop is a fully functional e-commerce website designed to provide a seamless shopping experience for clothing enthusiasts.
+The platform features two user interfaces:
+- **User Interface** for customers to browse products, add items to their cart, and place orders.
+- **Admin Interface** for managing the product inventory by adding, updating, or removing items.

+This system is built with scalability, security, and user-friendliness in mind, providing an ideal solution for online clothing retail.

 ## Features
+### Customer Features
-- **User Accounts**:
+- **Product Browsing**:
-  - Support for regular users (customers) and administrators.
+  - View a wide range of clothing items with descriptions, prices, and images.
-  - Admins can add, update, and delete products from the inventory.
+  - Filter and search for products based on preferences.

-  - Users can browse products, add items to their cart, and place orders.
+- **Shopping Cart**:
+  - Add products to a personal cart with adjustable quantities.
+  - View cart details and proceed to checkout.

+- **Order Management**:
+  - Place orders and view order history.

+### Admin Features
 - **Product Management**:
-  - Comprehensive product catalog with descriptions, pricing, stock levels, and images.
-  - Admins can update inventory in real-time.

-- **Shopping Cart**:
-  - Temporary storage for users' selected products.
-  - Items in the cart include quantity and are linked to the user account.
+  - Add new products with detailed information.
+  - Edit or update existing product details (e.g., price, stock).
+  - Delete products from the inventory.

-- **Order Processing**:
+- **Order Monitoring**:
-  - Tracks user purchases, including order details and payment information.
-  - Stores a breakdown of each order with product quantities and pricing.
+  - Track customer orders and update order statuses.

 ## Database Schema
 The database consists of the following tables: